blackbaud/skyux-docs/content/guidelines/page-layouts/index.md

 Using this grid system allows for a variety of page layouts based on need while still conforming to our design and coding standards.

 ## Responsive design
-Currently we are using the Column Drop pattern for our responsive design.
+Currently we are using the [column drop pattern](https://developers.google.com/web/fundamentals/design-and-ui/responsive/patterns/column-drop) for our responsive design.
 This method utilizes a multi-column layout and full-width of the device screen.
 Column drop simply stacks the columns vertically as the window width becomes too narrow for the content.
 Eventually this results in all of the columns being stacked vertically.
 Choosing breakpoints for this layout pattern is dependent on the content and will change for each design.

 The overall size of elements in this layout tend to stay consistent.
 Adapting to various screen sizes instead relies on stacking columns.
 When and how is each column is stacked at different resolution breakpoints differs for each design, but generally either navigation or content is placed at the top of narrow screens.